-Follow the path of the ancient Incas throughout this adventurous journey into the depths of historical Peru where you will be able to experience breath-taking natural and cultural wonders including the famous Machu Picchu.
-Wander around the colourful city of Cuzco which offers many opportunities for sightseeing including a variety of cathedrals, temples and markets.
+Follow the path of the ancient Incas throughout this exclusive journey, into the depths of historical Peru where you will be able to experience breath-taking natural and cultural wonders including the famous Machu Picchu.
+This private trip allows you to wander around the colourful city of Cuzco which offers many opportunities for sightseeing, including a variety of cathedrals, temples and markets.
 Experience the remote locations surrounded by forests, mountains and temples where the ancient Incas lived and prospered.
 Observe the Andean heights and many of the ancient and breath-taking places located above the clouds.
-This expedition encompasses real adventure, natural wonders and the local history of the region which impresses any traveller looking for a memorable experience.
+This tailor-made expedition encompasses real adventure, natural wonders and the local history of the region which impresses any traveller looking for a memorable experience.

 Day 1: Cusco Tour